Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 ![lenperhour](https://github.com/user-attachments/assets/fbc6b053-fe4c-47a0-aa4b-00ad40756f7b)

-Annual members show a consistent 10-15 minutes average ride length in all graphs while casual riders see a bit more fluctuation in ride length, casual rider's bike trips typically last 20-30 minutes.
+Annual members show a consistent 10-15 minutes average ride length in all 3 graphs while casual riders see a bit more fluctuation in ride length.
+Casual rider's bike trips typically last 20-30 minutes double that of member's trips in some cases.

 Regardless of what month, day, or hour it may be, casual riders have a higher average ride length than members, double in most cases.

 This could be for a handful of reasons: